PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 agendas and minutes available on [HackMD].
 The schedule is published on our [calendar].
 Any last minute changes will be discussed on our [Matrix chat].

+We do not expect to hold our weekly meeting on July 12, July 26, October 18, and December 27 in 2022 or January 3 in 2023.